rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 #### Step 3 Details: Configuring the Pool Controller

 The configuration of the RS485 Pool Controller will take some time and technical skills, see [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) for how to configure.
-By default, the ports 9801 is exposed for the service API used for communicating with the RS385 bus, as well as ports 3000 (http) and 3001 (https) for the web UI.
+By default, the port 9801 is exposed for the service API used for communicating with the RS385 bus, as well as ports 3000 (http) and 3001 (https) for the web UI.
 For example, http://hassio.local:30000/debug.html.

-See the [examples/] folder for some example configurations.
+In the "Config" JSON text box in the RS485 Pool Controller add-on page, copy and paste the JSON configuration for your pool equipment.
+There is no input validation as the complex configuration is directly consumed by nodejs-poolController, thus you will have to look at the log file upon startup to debug and problems.
+See the [examples/] folder for several example configurations.

 #### Step 5 Details: Setting up SmartThings Integration

 See [SmartThings Pentair](https://github.com/bsileo/SmartThings_Pentair) project for how to install the SmartApp and Device Handlers via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).

-The *outputToSmartThings* interface to the nodejs-poolController is already added to the Node.js service as part of this Hass.io add-on.
+FUTURE: The *outputToSmartThings* interface to the nodejs-poolController is already added to the Node.js service as part of this Hass.io add-on.